videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/meeting-class/pubsub.md

 title: PubSub
 ---

-- `PubSub` one of the properties of a [Meeting Class](../meeting-class/introduction.md) is used for messaging purpose for an ongoing meeting
+- `PubSub` one of the property of a [Meeting Class](../meeting-class/introduction.md) is used for messaging purpose for an ongoing meeting

 <div class="sdk-api-ref-only-h4">

-## Properties

-### message

-- type : `String`

-- Message that has been published on this topic currently

-### senderId

-- type : `String`

-- id of a sender who has bublished this message.

-### senderName

-- type : `String`

-- name of a sender who has bublished this message.

-### timesatmp

-- type : `DateTime`

-- timestamp of when a message has been published.

-### topic

-- type : `String`

-- topic name on which message has been published.

----

 ## Methods

-### Publish()
+### publish()

 - `publish()` is used to publish messages on a specified topic in the meeting.

+- While publishing message, if you provide `persist` as `true`, then it will persist the message throughout the meeting and one will get all old messages of a meeting, otherwise not.

 #### Parameters

 - topic :

   - type : `String`
-  - Participants can deliver messages to that particular topic.

 - message :

   - type: `String`
-  - Any arbitrary message you want to publish.

 - persist :
   - type : `Boolean`
-  - If provided true, it will persist the message throughout the meeting and one will get all old messages of a meeting, otherwise not.

 #### Returns